Intricate Art Lumbopelvic Dry Needling (includes pelvic floor)

 Intricate Art Lumbopelvic DN, Including the Pelvic Floor, is a 2 day, lab intensive, on-site course designed to instruct participants in the application of dry needling to lumbopelvic structures, including the female and male pelvic floor musculature.
 Students are not required to expose their pelvic floor in class.
 We provide live models for students who may be uneasy exposing their pelvic floor.
 A male and female instructor are present at all Lumbopelvic Dry Needling courses.

 This course is for all practitioners, not only pelvic floor specialists.
 The pelvic floor is often the missing link to resolving those difficult, nagging impairments.
 We see pelvic floor DN resolve everything from incontinence to headaches.
 LBP patients often continue to suffer until the pelvic floor is addressed, at which point they fully recover.

 This is not your typical pelvic floor needling class.
 Our course focuses on treating the pelvic floor and associated structures as a means to help improve patient function relating to many impairments, not only pelvic floor impairments, such as incontinence.
 Low back, knee, stomach, and even shoulder pain and function are often significantly improved following needling of the pelvic floor and associated structures.
 Pelvic floor needling is essential to achieving maximal potential autonomic nervous system homeostasis.
 ANS homeostasis is vital to improve all health impairments.
 Throughout the course, you will learn the Intricate Art of pelvic floor needling to improve stress, anxiety & pain related to any impairment.

 Learning how to needle these oft-forgotten about structures can be the difference between success and failure for a wide variety of patients, not just pelvic floor patients.
-Angela and I incorporate the use of pelvic floor DN with a large percentage of our patients, and we are NOT pelvic floor specialists.
+We incorporate the use of pelvic floor DN with a large percentage of our patients, and we are not pelvic floor specialists.

 The thoracolumbar spine, abdomen, pelvis and hip joint complex are all essential to treating the pelvic floor and are covered in-depth throughout the course.
 Cesarean section and mastectomy scar needling, as well as an intro into pelvic manipulation is included.
 Internal palpation, internal treatment and internal assessment are NOT included in this course.